kvinay7/Insurance/README.md

 ## [Designing Class Diagram](https://github.com/ashishps1/awesome-low-level-design?tab=readme-ov-file)

-### 1. **Understand the Purpose of the Class Diagram**
+### 1. **Understand the Purpose of the Application**
    - Determine what you need the diagram to represent.
 Are you modeling a specific part of a system, or the entire system?
 Clarify the scope of your design.
+Analyze user needs and system constraints.
+Understand expected system interactions and workflows.

 ### 2. **Identify Key Classes**
    - Identify the main objects or entities that need to be represented in the system.
 These might include real-world objects or concepts that the software needs to model.